 a.
 Glycogen is a form of glucose that serves as a form of energy storage in humans.

 c.
-Eating foods that are relatively low in the glycemic index (amount the food will raise, and the duration of the rise, an athlete’s blood sugar) will help fight excessive body fat, fatigue and blood sugar imbalances.
+Eating foods that are relatively low in the glycemic index (the amount the food will raise and the duration of the rise, an athlete’s blood sugar) will help fight excessive body fat, fatigue, and blood sugar imbalances.

 3) Consume superfoods and supplements: